minhhoit/yacms/docs/configuration.rst

 Django Settings
 ===============

-Mezzanine's settings object integrates with Django's settings object in a couple of ways.
+Yacms's settings object integrates with Django's settings object in a couple of ways.

-Firstly it's possible to override the default value for any setting defined using :func:`mezzanine.conf.register_setting` by adding its name and value as a regular setting to your project's settings module.
-This is especially useful when any of your project's :django:setting:`INSTALLED_APPS` (including Mezzanine itself) register settings that aren't editable and you want to override these settings without modifying the application that registered them.
+Firstly it's possible to override the default value for any setting defined using :func:`Yacms.conf.register_setting` by adding its name and value as a regular setting to your project's settings module.
+This is especially useful when any of your project's :django:setting:`INSTALLED_APPS` (including Yacms itself) register settings that aren't editable and you want to override these settings without modifying the application that registered them.

-Secondly it's possible to access any of the settings defined by Django or your project's settings module via Mezzanine's settings object in the same way you would use Django's settings object.
+Secondly it's possible to access any of the settings defined by Django or your project's settings module via Yacms's settings object in the same way you would use Django's settings object.
 This allows for a single access point for all settings regardless of how they are defined.

 Default Settings
 ================

-Mezzanine defines the following settings:
+Yacms defines the following settings:

 .. include:: settings.rst